 The perfect broth.
 Literally the benchmark by which all others are set.
 Malay Chinese’s fiery elixir is slightly sweet, bringing out the full impact of its coconut milk.
 The prawn sambal and tamarind paste isn’t left behind, bringing up the rear with the required savoury hits that makes laksa, laksa.

-Rice noodles (bee hoon) – while well-cooked – are the only type served, which diluted the laksa’s texture and ‘slurp’ factor.
+Rice noodles (bee hoon) – while well-cooked – are the only type served by default, which diluted the laksa’s texture and ‘slurp’ factor.
 Unimpressive, but not lagging behind other single-noodle competition.
 Egg noodles are available but this must be explicitly ordered at the counter.

 Seafood & chicken was as combinatory as Malay Chinese gets.
 Big, plump king prawns and some of the better (read: not dry) chicken of the laksas tasted in this post gave little latitude for complaint.